streamr-dev/streamr-specs/PROTOCOL.md

  `messageType`| `number`  | Determines how the message should be handled.
 See the table below.
  `contentType`| `number`  | Determines how the (decrypted) content field should be parsed.
 For a list of possible values, see the table below.
  `encryptionType`| `number` | Encryption type as defined by the table below.
- `groupKeyId`| `string` | Identifies the key used by the publisher to encrypt the message content.
+ `groupKeyId`| `string` | Identifies the AES key used by the publisher to encrypt the message content.
 For AES encryption, the `groupKeyId` is a unique identifier chosen by the publisher.
-For RSA encryption, it contains the public key of the intended recipient.
+If the message is RSA encrypted (used in key exchange), this field contains the public key of the intended recipient.
 The field is `null` if the message is not encrypted.
  `content` | `string` | Content data of the message.
 Depends on the `messageType` how the content should be handled.
  `signatureType` | `number` | Signature type as defined by the table below.
  `signature` | `string` | Signature of the message, signed by the producer.
 Encoding depends on the signature type.